Advertiser Disclosure

 2 Single-Visit Passes to Amtrak Clubs and Lounges

-Normally, access to ClubAcela lounges is reserved for higher-tier Amtrak Guest Rewards members and passengers sitting in first class or in sleeping car accommodations.
+Access to ClubAcela lounges is typically reserved for higher-tier Amtrak Guest Rewards members and passengers sitting in first class or sleeping car accommodations.

-With your single-visit passes, you can visit the following lounges without having to meet any of those qualifications:
+With your 2 single-visit passes, you can visit lounges in the following cities without having to meet any of those qualifications:

-• New York, New York, Penn Station ClubAcela
+• New York, New York, Moynihan Train Hall at Penn Station

-Inside the lounge you’ll find light snacks (chips or pretzels, in most cases, and maybe some cookies), sodas, water, and coffee.
+Amtrak’s lounges are improving, but you can expect to find light snacks (chips or pretzels, in most cases, and maybe some cookies), sodas, water, and coffee.
+Some offer full bars and more robust food options.

-Lounges also include private restrooms, newspapers, and televisions, as well as high-speed internet and ticketing services if you need to speak with an Amtrak agent.
+Lounges also include private restrooms, newspapers, televisions, and high-speed internet and ticketing services if you need to speak with an Amtrak agent.

 No airline status within the United States offers lounge access to entry-level members.